silverstripe/cwp/docs/en/developer.md

 `BasePage_Controller` has an action called `downloadpdf()` which is called when you need to generate or send an existing generated PDF to the browser. `$PdfLink` is the template variable which uses this to send the PDF to the user's browser.

-By default, the PDF is rendered the standard SilverStripe template system and templates are chosen the same way the user would see them in their browser.
+By default, the PDF is rendered by the standard SilverStripe template system and templates are chosen in the same way the user would see them in their browser.
 That means if you have a specific page type and template, then that template will be rendered using the same template when exporting the page to PDF.

 You can override the template specifically for the PDF by creating a new template in your theme and suffix it with `_pdf` in the file name.
 For example, to override the generic `Page` template and add something that only